 Data displayed Async Read Time.
-The time (in milliseconds) spent on reading data pages by database manager prefetchers.
-Async Write Time.
-The time (in milliseconds) spent on writing data or index pages by database manager prefetchers.
-Bufferpool Hit Ratio.
-The percentage of read requests that are satisfied by the buffer pool without having to physically read from the disk.
-Data Logical Reads.
-The number of logical read requests for data pages that go through the buffer pool.
-Data Physical Reads.
-The number of physical (disk) read requests for data pages that do not go through the buffer pool.
+The time (in milliseconds) spent on reading data particle by database manager prefetchers. ges Async Write Time.
+The time (in milliseconds) spent on writing data or in pages by database manager prefetchers. idex Bufferpool Hit Ratio.
+The percentage of read requests that are satisfied the buffer pool without having to physically read from the disk. d by Data Logical Reads.
+The number of logical read requests for data pag that go through the buffer pool. es Data Physical Reads.
+The number of physical (disk) read requests for opages that do not go through the buffer pool. data